Operation Sharp Guard: Lido II incident

-The issue of differing views among nations in the coalition as to the use of force authorized by rules of engagement arose in April 1994.
+The issue of differing views among nations in the coalition as to the use of force authorized by rules of engagement arose on 30 April 1994.
 Faced with the Maltese tanker Lido II making its way towards a Montenegrin port with 45,000 tons of fuel oil, the American cruiser USS Philippine Sea asked the NATO commander (a British Commodore) for guidance, and received authorization to use "disabling fire" to stop the tanker, if necessary.
 He received confirmation that he should follow the British commodore's guidance from his own higher authority.
 Under U.S. Navy standards, "disabling fire" means firing rounds into the ship's engineering space.
 The U.S. cruiser was about to pass the order along to the Dutch HNLMS Van Kinsbergen.
 However, the fact that the Dutch definition of "disabling fire" involves launching rounds into the bridge of the target ship, with an increased risk of loss of life, became important.
-The ship was boarded by Dutch Marines inserted by helicopter from HNLMS Van Kinsbergen and eventually stopped without firing a shot on the first of May.
+The ship was boarded by Dutch Marines inserted by helicopter from Van Kinsbergen and eventually stopped without firing a shot on the first of May.
 Three Yugoslav Navy corvettes challenged the NATO operation and one of them tried to ram the British frigate as it was assisting Van Kinsberger.
 The corvettes eventually fled following the reaction of the British warship, supported by Italian Tornado aircraft which scrambled from an airbase at Gioia Del Colle.
 Lido II had to undergo repairs before being diverted to Italy, since the crew had sabotaged the ship's engine room.
 The leaking was contained by an engineer party from HMS Chatham.
 Seven Yugoslav stowaways, all of them members of the special forces of the Yugoslav Navy, were found on board.
 A similar incident had taken place off Montenegro a year before, on 8 February 1993, when a boarding party from the Italian frigate Espero forcibly seized the Maltese freighter Dimitrakis, which feigned an emergency in order to divert her route to the port of Bar.
 The merchant was smuggling coal to the Serbs from Romania.